 - The new Axela(Mazda3 overseas) scheduled to launched in 2013 is also expected to conform to the indoor aerial concentration guidelines of Japan's Ministry of Health, Labor and Welfare.

 - *2Volatile Organic Compounds

-In FY March 2012, Mazda continued to make steady progress toward achieving the target of reducing VOC emissions from vehicle body paint in body-painting lines to 29 g/m² or less.
+In FY March 2013, Mazda made steady progress toward achieving the target of reducing VOC emissions from vehicle body paint in body-painting lines to 27 g/m² or less.